1202kbs/Understanding-NN/README.md

 # Understanding NN

-This repository is intended to be a self-contained tutorial of the DNN interpretation and explanation techniques introduced in the paper [Methods for Interpreting and Understanding Deep Neural Networks](https://arxiv.org/abs/1706.07979).
+This repository is intended to be a self-contained tutorial of various DNN interpretation and explanation techniques.
 Explanation of the theoretical background as well as step-by-step Tensorflow implementation for practical usage are both covered in the Jupyter Notebooks.

 **UPDATE**

 It seems that Github is unable to render some of the equations in the notebooks.
 I strongly recommend using the nbviewer until I find out what the problem is (you can also download the repo and view them on your local environment).
 Links are listed below.

-I haven't managed to implement RBM for Section 1.2 yet.
-I'll update ASAP.

 ## Nbviewer Links